Happy Lunar New Year

 Lucky Lunar New Year plants traditionally resemble gold coins of fortune - they're fat, round, and yellow.

-Many golden fruits are said to bring coin luck - especially citrus plants such as kumquat, citrange, sweet orange, mandarin and lemon trees, along with pineapples, and golden passionfruit.
+Especially citrus plants - such as kumquat, citrange, sweet orange, mandarin and lemon trees.Other golden round fruits are also sought-after, such as pineapples, and golden passionfruit.

 Chinese Zodiac Lucky Plants